mauropalsgraaf/fpscala-workshop/workshop.md

 def concat[A](l1: List[A], l2: List[A]): List[A]
 ```

-* Write a function called map which takes a list and a HOF that will transform every element of the list by applying the function:
+* Write a HOF called map which takes a list and a function that will transform every element of the list by applying the function:
 ```
 def map[A, B](list: List[A])(f: A => B): List[B]
 ```

-* Write a function called filter that takes a list and a predicate and returns a list with all elements where the predicate holds:
+* Write a HOF called filter that takes a list and a predicate and returns a list with all elements where the predicate holds:
 ```
 // This is the scala boolean, not the earlier used boolean def filter[A](list: List[A])(f: A => Boolean): List[A]
 ```

-* Write a function called any which verifies that atleast one element holds to the predicate function:
+* Write a HOF called any which verifies that atleast one element holds to the predicate function:
 ```
 def any[A](list: List[A])(f: A => Boolean): Boolean
 ```

-* Write a function called all which verifies that all elements hold to the predicate function:
+* Write a HOF called all which verifies that all elements hold to the predicate function:
 ```
 def all[A](list: List[A])(f: A => Boolean): Boolean
 ```

-* Write a function called flatMap that takes a list and a HOF of type `A => List[B]` and returns a List[B].
-The function should "flatten" the lists. it works like this:
+* Write a HOF called flatMap that takes a list and a function of type `A => List[B]` and returns a List[B]. flatMap should "flatten" the lists. it works like this:
 ```
 -- with Scala list
 flatMap(List(1, 2, 3))(x => List(x, x)) should evaluate to List(1, 1, 2, 2, 3, 3)